Best vacuums for hardwood floors in 2024: Tested and loved by our experts for strong performance and reliability on wood

 App can be confusing

-One of the best features is the grandly titled but ultimately simple 'CleanEdge Technology'.
+One of the best features is the grandly titled but ultimately simple 'CleanEdge Technology.'
 The robot uses blasts of air to loosen dirt from baseboards and push it into the path of the vacuum, so can clean right to the edge of your floors.
+Naturally, this cleaning performance lends itself well to the natural gaps and panels of hardwood floors.

 The battery lasted nearly two hours, and when cleaning bigger rooms it will return itself to its dock if it needs to charge.
 The dustbin can hold 60 days worth of dirt, so in theory it can clean your floors without you having to lift a finger for two months straight.

 However, if you want to mop with this vacuum you have to manually switch out the dustbin with a water canister.
 That's no hard task in the grand scheme of things, but it's hardly autonomous.
 Don't expect this vacuum to scrub your floors and vacuum the carpet by itself.
-It can do one or other autonomously, but not both.
-Mopping isn't quite autonomous, either, because you have to empty the water tank yourself.
+It can do one or the other autonomously, but not both without your intervention, unlike other robots such as the expensive (but very worth it) iRobot Roomba Combo j9+.

 Dan Fauzi